Bitcoin-Price-Prediction/btcpredictor/README.md

 3. BTC predictor is capable of collecting tweets *every minute* from [twint](https://github.com/twintproject/twint) thanks to its tweet cache.
 The tweet cache abstracts away all the intricacies of working with twint allowing for faster access to tweets.
 <br><br>
 4. BTC predictor will cache computations within each minute to prevent any repeated work.
 This allows you to get the results you need as fast as possible.
+<br><br>
+5. BTC predictor's underlying model is retrained on fresh data every 5 - 10 minutes allowing it to constantly learn emerging market trends and sentiments.
+This allows the model to anticipate shocks to the market and ensures that predictions will not degrade over time.

 ## Reproducibility